The Best Fountain Pens For Calligraphy (2026)

 Nib: Stainless steel nibs (LZ50SL)

-In today's fountain pen market, most pens are available in a limited range of nib sizes.
-The three options of fine, medium, and broad being the most common.
-The Pilot Custom 912 trumps all other pens with a whopping fifteen (15!) nib styles, including calligraphic options.
+In today's fountain pen market, most pens are available in a limited range of nib sizes—the three options of fine, medium, and broad being the most common.
+The Pilot Custom 743 (in black) puts all other fountain pens to shame with a whopping fourteen (14!) nib styles, including calligraphic options like the stub, waverly, and falcon.

-For instant line variation, check out the music or stub nibs to write italic or blackletter calligraphy.
-To write with one of the most flexible nibs being made in the 21st Century, go for the Falcon (FA) nib to write Spencerian and Copperplate script.
+For instant line variation, check out the stub nibs to write italic or blackletter calligraphy.
+To write with one of the most responsive, flexible nibs being made in the 21st Century, go for the Falcon (FA) nib to write Spencerian and Copperplate script.

 Material: Resin